 Private sector partnerships

 This is the Government's invitation to the private sector to work with us on social and economic development challenges in our region.
-By bringing the private sector in as a core partner in delivering support to our partner countries, we are opening up a world of new possibilities across our priority investment areas:
+Working with businesses to support our partners in the Indo-Pacific opens up a world of new possibilities in our priority areas:

 "We congratulate the Australian Government on adopting a shared value strategy to engage private corporations in global development."